facebook

 Placement

-While shopping for a coffee table, it’s helpful to know where in your home you’ll be placing it.
-Placement affects factors such as size, scale, and to some degree, style.
+While shopping for a new coffee table, knowing where in your home you’ll be placing it is helpful.
+Placement affects factors such as size, scale, and, to some degree, style.

 For Michelle Leduc, the key to placing a coffee table is to use the rest of your living room furniture as a guideline.
-She says, “a good rule of thumb is to center [the coffee table] with the largest seating pieces, usually the sofa.”
-Leduc recommends choosing a table that is roughly two-thirds of the length of your sofa, which will accommodate comfortable reach from all seats.
-After all, no one likes to have to get up to pick up and put down their glass of wine!
+She says, “A good rule of thumb is to center [the coffee table] with the largest seating pieces, usually the sofa.”
+Leduc recommends choosing a table roughly two-thirds of your sofa's length, which will accommodate comfortable reach from all seats.
+After all, no one likes to get up to pick up and put down their glass of wine!

 Seb Coffee Table

-However, while placing the coffee table close enough to your sofa is important, making sure there’s enough space for people to easily get in and out is also key.
-Leduc recommends keeping between 16 and 18 inches of space between the table and sofa to let friends and family walk around comfortably, while not creating too much space between sofa and table.
+However, while placing the coffee table close enough to your sofa is important, ensuring enough space for people to get in and out quickly is also crucial.
+Leduc recommends keeping between 16 and 18 inches of space between the table and sofa to let friends and family walk around comfortably without creating too much space between the couch and table.

 Size

-As out-of-proportion tables are a common mistake seen by designers, make coffee table size a priority while selecting your new piece.
+As out-of-proportion tables are a common mistake designers see, make coffee table size a priority while selecting your new piece.

-Kathy Kuo recommends first taking measurements of your space and of the seating options that will surround the coffee table, as “you want to be sure the height of the table works well with your sofa and armchairs.”
+Kathy Kuo recommends first measuring your space and the seat arrangement surrounding the coffee table, as “you want to be sure the height of the table works well with your sofa and armchairs.”

 Index Coffee Table

-Michelle Leduc agrees, and recommends that the your coffee table height should be between one and two inches higher or lower than your sofa cushions and the furniture it serves to make it play well with the rest of the room.
+Michelle Leduc agrees and recommends that a standard coffee table height should be between one and two inches higher or lower than your sofa cushions and the furniture it serves to make it play well with the rest of the room.

-Once you’ve determined size, it’s time to start thinking about the home decor motif of your family room, and consider which coffee table design details complement it best.
+Once you’ve determined height, length, and width, it’s time to consider the home decor motif of your family room and which coffee table design details best complement it.

 Function